Chadian–Libyan War: Occupation of the Aouzou Strip

 Through French pressure on Libya and the mediation of Nigerien President Hamani Diori, the two countries resumed diplomatic relations on 17 April 1972.
 Shortly after, Tombalbaye broke diplomatic relations with Israel and is said to have secretly agreed on 28 November to cede the Aouzou Strip to Libya.
 In exchange, Gaddafi pledged 40 million pounds to the Chadian President and the two countries signed a Treaty of Friendship in December 1972.
 Gaddafi withdrew official support to the FROLINAT and forced its leader Abba Siddick to move his headquarters from Tripoli to Algiers.
 Good relations were confirmed in the following years, with Gaddafi visiting the Chadian capital N'Djamena in March 1974; in the same month a joint bank was created to provide Chad with investment funds.

 Six months after the signing of the 1972 treaty, Libyan troops moved into the Strip and established an airbase just north of Aouzou, protected by surface-to-air missiles.
 A civil administration was set up, attached to Kufra, and Libyan citizenship was extended to the few thousand inhabitants of the area.
 From that moment, Libyan maps represented the area as part of Libya.

 The exact terms by which Libya gained Aouzou remain partly obscure and are debated.
-The existence of a secret agreement between Tombalbaye and Gaddafi was revealed only in 1988 when the Libyan President exhibited an alleged copy of a letter in which Tombalbaye recognizes Libyan claims.
+The existence of a secret agreement between Tombalbaye and Gaddafi was revealed only in 1988 when the Libyan leader exhibited an alleged copy of a letter in which Tombalbaye recognizes Libyan claims.
 Against this, scholars like Bernard Lanne have argued that there never was any sort of formal agreement and that Tombalbaye had found it expedient not to mention the occupation of a part of his country.
 Libya was unable to exhibit the original copy of the agreement when the case of the Aouzou Strip was brought before the International Court of Justice (ICJ) in 1993.